chipsalliance/Caliptra/doc/Caliptra.md

   * 128 KiB for DCCM and 48 KiB for ROM
 * Cryptography requirements:
   * SHA256, SHA384, and SHA512
-  * ECC Secp384r1 with HMAC-DRBG - key generation, signing and verification
+  * ECDSA Secp384r1 with HMAC-DRBG - key generation, signing and verification
   * HMAC SHA384
   * AES256-CBC
 * Chips Alliance is used for RISC-V.